Zunautica/teadaze/README.md

 #### Complex Controllers

 Complex Controllers function as anchor points for creating composite views; because views are tied to controllers, if you want more than one view (or rather think of it more in terms of more than one task controller) for a page, then you need to chainload one 'primary' controller in the complex controller to handle building the composite view, then load the other task controllers and merge their views into the primary controller.
 This allows for top-down creation of - say - a frame to surround a particular view.

+#### Task Controllers

+Task Controllers are controllers that perform a single task - a template, an editor, displaying the latest news content etc. Task controllers also act as the end point for dynamic requests.
+They are loaded up by themselves or by Complex Controllers

 #### Plugins; Hooks, Lines and Sinkers